dice-group/dice-embeddings/README.md

 We developed DICE Embeddings framework based on Pytorch Lightning and Hugging Face to compute embeddings for large-scale knowledge graphs in a hardware-agnostic manner.
 By this, we rely on
-1. [DASK](https://dask.org/) to use multi-CPUs at preprocessing a large knowledge graph,
+1. [Pandas](https://github.com/pandas-dev/pandas) & [DASK](https://dask.org/) to use parallelism at preprocessing a large knowledge graph,
 2. [PytorchLightning](https://www.pytorchlightning.ai/) to learn knowledge graph embeddings via multi-CPUs, GPUs, TPUs or computing cluster, and
 3. [Gradio](https://gradio.app/) to ease the deployment of pre-trained models.

-**Why DASK ?**
+**Why Pandas & DASK?**
-DASK allows us to read, preprocess (removing literals) and indexed input knowledge graph efficiently.
+Pandas allows us to read, preprocess (removing literals) and indexed input knowledge graph efficiently.
+Through parquet within pandas or dask, a billion of triples can be read in parallel fashion.
-These computations can be done with a single CPU as in many frameworks as well as a cluster of computers.
+Importantly, dask allow us to perform all necessary computations on a single CPU as well as a cluster of computers.

 **Why Pytorch-lightning ?**
 Scale the training without the boilerplate.
+Importantly, Pytorch-lightning provides state-of-the-art training techniques (e.g. Fully Sharded Training, FairScale, and DeepSpeed) to train gigantic models (>10B parameters).
+These techniques do not simply copy a model into all GPUs, hence, allow us to use our hardware efficiently.

 **Why Hugging-face Gradio?**
 Deploy a pre-trained embedding model without writing a single line of code.